 - Standard principles of plastic surgery i.e. aseptic technique, avoidance of haematoma, correct size of implant pocket

-Regardless of whether a complete capsulectomy or an anterior capsulectomy is performed, the implant is always replaced with a new textured, cohesive-gel implant.
+Regardless, of whether a complete capsulectomy or anterior capsulectomy is performed, we always replace the implant with a new textured, cohesive-gel implant.
 If the original implant was placed over the muscle then the new implant may be placed under the muscle to reduce the risk of capsular contracture occurring again.
 Some women opt to have a larger implant at this time.
-The previous implant is not reused as it is associated with a higher risk of recurrence of the capsular contracture.
+The previous implant is not reused as this is associated with a higher risk of recurrence of the capsular contracture.

 Breast Implant Removal and Replacement with Fat Grafting

 A procedure that is becoming increasingly popular for some cases of capsular contracture is fat grafting.
 In this procedure the breast implant is removed and volume restored with fat grafting.
 The advantage with this approach is there is no risk of capsular contracture recurrence and the breast has a softer, natural feel.

 For breast fat grafting we use the innovative Bodyjet system which is associated with a high fat graft survival rate.
 Furthermore, fat grafting using Bodyjet can be performed under local anaesthetic and sedation as a daycase procedure.